scottish-government-design-system/designsystem.gov.scot/components/notification-panel/index.md

 ## Other versions of this component

-If the supporting description includes some information a user might need to make a   note of, such as a reference number, that information is highlighted.
+You can use the supporting description to tell the users extra important information.
+Highlight any important information a user needs to record, such as a reference number.

+You can change the colour of the panel to match the tone of the message to the user.
+We use green if the user is successful and grey for unsuccessful or neutral messages.

 {% include example-frame.html title="Notification panel with a reference number" name="reference" %}